vadymhimself/DataScience/notes.md

 # Machine Learning

+## Models

+### Classification

+* Nearest Neighbor.
+Based on the distances between example and training data set.
+The closest training example votes for the class of the test example.
+May be based on `L1` or `L2` distances, etc. Shows good accuracy when data is low-dimensional.
+No training required.
+Computationally expensive at the test time.
+* K-Nearest Neighbor. `k` closest training examples vote for the class of the test example.

+    Applying kNN in practice:
+    * Normalize the features to have zero mean and unit variance.
+    * If data is very high-dimensional, consider using a dimensionality reduction technique such as PCA or even Random Projections.
+    * If kNN classifier is running too long, consider using an Approximate Nearest Neighbor library (e.g. FLANN) to accelerate the retrieval (at cost of some accuracy).

+## Model validation & evaluation

 ### Validation

 1. Cross-validation.
 Splitting training data into `n` folds in order to validate the model's accuracy on the different